Seven of Pentacles

 The vision of the future

 The seeds do not only produce material gains over time, but also security and future generations.
 The developing child may also represent the effect of hard but fulfilling work; it grows the soul in readiness for the next life.
-Finally the child may represent the growing potential and vision that will shape the future.
+Finally, the child may represent the growing potential and vision that will shape the future.

 The earth as provider of the future

-The balance of sky to earth weighs heavily to the earth.
+The balance of sky to earth weighs heavily towards the earth.
 This matches the ancient beliefs that placed more weight on the earth than the sky; they saw that all sustenance came from the ground.
 The earth was also where the afterlife occurred.

 Tips for Readings